tolulawson/pokemon-directory/README.md

   - '**/search?q=**' : A serve-rendered page that fetches data from the search API backend.
 Search query can be passed from URL parameter or by typing in the provided search box.

   **API Route:**
   - **search** : An API route that accepts a search query and returns a list of matching Pokémon.

-- ### Implementation Details
-  - **Search**: The search API route caches the Pokémon data in-memory to improve search response times.
+The search API route caches the Pokémon data in-memory to improve search response times.

 - ### Potential Improvements
   - **Autocomplete suggestions**: The backend should return autocomplete suggestions as the user types into the search box.